thduo/Lab5Report/Lab5report.md

 java Album
 ```

-# ** EDSTEM CONVERSATIONS WITH TAS AND STUDENTS:
+# EDSTEM CONVERSATIONS WITH TAS AND STUDENTS:
 1. A post from Duong Ngo:
-Title: Compilation Error When Running Bash Script for Java Program
-Body:

 ```
 Title: Compilation Error When Running Bash Script for Java Program
 Body: